Home > Resources

 If you have a non-service-related ailment, you may still apply for grant funding of up to $2,000 per year.

-Walk-in tubs are rarely qualified as durable medical equipment and that’s why most insurance options won’t cover it, but the VA is aware that it is needed equipment to have control in life free from a caregiver.
+Walk-in tubs are rarely qualified as durable medical equipment, so most insurance options won’t cover them, but the VA is aware that they are needed to have control in life free from a caregiver.

 It’s convenient for seniors and veterans to have a safe and comfortable domestic space with easy-to-reach utilities.
-But if you are special needs for a larger tub, we recommend you see this post.
+But if you have special needs for a larger tub, we recommend seeing this post.

-The walk-in tub helps with that feeling of independence; with it, there’s no need for someone to help with the daily routine that is bathing.
+The walk-in tub helps with that feeling of independence; there’s no need for someone to help with the daily bathing routine.

-If you are a veteran in need of a walk-in tub or care for one, reach for one of these aids and gain/give quality and independence, or if you have Medicare or Medicaid see how you can get from them.
+If you are a veteran in need of a walk-in tub or care for one, reach for one of these aids and gain quality and independence.
+If you have Medicare or Medicaid, see how you can get one.

-The Walk-in tub helps people with some independence when it comes to this part of the day being safe and comfortable.
+The walk-in tub helps people with some independence when it comes to being safe and comfortable during this part of the day.

 Pricing Information